-- 1. Bring all the reagents to room temperature before use.
+- Bring all the reagents to room temperature before use.
 Prepare wash buffer by reconstituting the PBS-T powder packet by washing out the contents with a gentle stream of distilled or deionized water into a 1-Liter container.
 Fill to 1 Liter with distilled or deionized water and store refrigerated when not in use. - 2.
 Place one mixing well in a microwell holder for each standard and sample to be tested.
 Place an equal number of antibody-coated microtiter wells in another microwell holder.
+If running a single well, adjust volumes accordingly.
 Return unused wells to the foil pouch with desiccant and reseal. - 3.
 Mix each reagent by swirling the reagent bottle prior to use. - 4.
-Dispense 200 μL of the conjugate into each Dilution Well. - 5.
-Using a fresh pipette tip for each, dispense 100 μ L aliquots of each standard and sample to appropriate dilution well containing conjugate.
-Mix by priming pipettor at least 3 times. - Note: The operator must record the location of each standard and sample throughout the test. - 6.
-Using a new pipette tip for each, transfer 100 μ L from each dilution well to a corresponding antibody-coated microtiter well.
-Incubate at room temperature for 15 minutes. - Note: The mixing wells contain enough solution to run each standard and/or sample in duplicate (recommended).
-If running each standard or sample in singlets or if more replicates are needed, the volumes of assay diluent and sample/ standard should be scaled accordingly. - 7.
+Dispense 200 μL of the aflatoxin-HRP conjugate into each mixing well. - 5.
+Using a new pipette tip for each, add 100 μL of each standard and prepared sample to the appropriate mixing well containing conjugate.
+Mix by priming pipettor at least three (3) times.
+Incubate at room temperature for 20 minutes.

+Note: Some precipitation/cloudiness may be observed from the sample mixture.
+The operator must record the location of each standard and sample throughout the test.

+- 6. Using a new pipette tip for each, transfer 100 μL of contents from each mixing well to a corresponding antibody-coated microwell.
+Incubate at room temperature for 15 minutes.
+Note: The mixing wells contain enough solution to run each standard and/or sample in duplicate (recommended).
+If running each standard or sample in singlets or if more replicates are needed, the volumes of conjugate and sample/standard should be scaled accordingly. - 7.
 Decant the contents from microwells into a discard basin.
 Wash the microwells by filling each with PBS-T wash buffer, then decanting the wash into a discard basin.
-Repeat wash for a total of 5 washes. - 8.
-Tap the microwells (face down) on a layer of absorbent towels to remove residual buffer. - 9.
-Measure the required volume of substrate reagent (1mL/strip or 120 μ L/ well) and place in a separate container.
-Add 100 μ L to each microwell.
+Repeat wash for a total of five (5) washes. - 8.
+Tap the microwells (face down) on a layer of absorbent towels to remove residual buffer. - Measure the required volume of substrate reagent (1 mL/strip or 120 μL/well) and place into a separate container.
+Add 100 μL to each microwell.
 Incubate at room temperature for 5 minutes.
 Cover to avoid direct light. - 10.
-Measure the required volume of stop solution (1mL/strip or 120 μ L well) and place in a separate container.
-Add 100 μ L in the same sequence and at the same pace as the substrate was added. - 11.
-Read the optical density (OD) of each microwell with a microtiter plate reader using a 450nm filter (using an air blank or a differential filter of 630 nm).
+Measure the required volume of stop solution (1 mL/strip or 120 $\mu$ L/well) and place into a separate container.
+Add 100 $\mu$ L in the same sequence and at the same pace as the substrate reagent was added. - 11.
+Read the optical density (OD) of each microwell with a microtiter plate reader using a 450 nm filter.
 Record the optical density (OD) of each microwell.

-12. Setting the zero standard as 100% binding (B_o), calculate % binding (%B) for each standard and sample as a percentage of the zero binding (%B/B_o).
+12. Setting the zero standard as 100% binding (Bo), calculate % binding (%B) for each standard and sample as a percentage of the zero binding (%B/Bo).